-Have you visited the Schiele Museum of Natural History?
+Have you visited the Schiele Museum of Natural History & Planetarium?
 Located in Gastonia, North Carolina the museum makes a great day trip.
-Kidding Around’s Melanie had a lot of fun visiting the museum with her children.
-They enjoyed exhibits on dinosaurs, minerals, animals, critters, nature and so much more!
+Expect to have a spectacular time exploring exhibits on dinosaurs, minerals, animals, critters, nature and so much more!
 If you haven’t been yet, you should definitely add it to your museum bucket list.

 Thank you to the Schiele Museum for providing admission to the museum so we could bring this review to our readers!
-The words and opinions in this article are that of the writer.
+The words and opinions in this article are those of the writer.

 Just an hour from the Upstate is the Schiele Museum of Natural History.
 We recently asked readers where we should visit on a trip to Gastonia, and this was the number one response!